neonevm/neon-evm.docs/glossary.md

 ---

-### Smart Contract
+### Smart contract
 A smart contract is a computer protocol intended to facilitate, verify, or enforce the negotiation or performance of a contract.

 ---

 ### Sollet
-Sollet - Solana SPL token wallet.
+Sollet is Solana SPL token wallet.
 Siller.io is a non-custodial browser-based web wallet created by the Project Serum (DEX) team.

 ---

 ### Staked tokens
 Tokens allocated for a stake acquisition that can’t be used for anything else in this state.
-The user can stake active tokens listed on his/her balance or deposit them.
+The user can stake active tokens listed on their balance or deposit them.
 Also, the user can perform the reverse operation — withdraw tokens from the staked state to active.

 ---

 ### Transaction
-A complete all-or-nothing change to the Blockchain.
+A complete all-or-nothing change to the blockchain.
 A combination of one or more actions.
-Usually the execution result of a Smart Contract.
+Usually the execution result of a smart contract.

 ---

-### MetaMask Wallet
+### Wallet
 Wallets are clients that store keys that may or may not be associated with the permissions of one or more accounts.
 Ideally a wallet has a locked (encrypted) and unlocked (decrypted) state that is protected by a high entropy password.

 ---